klaviyo/klaviyo-android-sdk/README.md

 ```

 ### Identifying a Profile
+[//]: # (TODO: more examples and explanation of overloads)

 The SDK keeps track of the "current" profile and persists identifiers across sessions.
 Profile data is
 automatically synced to the Klaviyo API.
 You can set basic identifiers individually, like email:

 ```kotlin
 Klaviyo.setEmail("test@address.com")
 ```